There is no law in the UK that states you must have a…

 Other optional costs you may need to consider include:

-As you can see, the South East & East of England have the highest average cremation funeral cost at £4,600, (18.4% higher than the national average).
+As you can see, London has the highest average funeral costs at £5,283, (33.7% higher than the national average).

-Northern Ireland, however, has the lowest average cremation funeral cost at £3,322, (14.5% lower than the national average).
+Northern Ireland, however, has the lowest average funeral costs at £3,317, (16% lower than the national average).

 This is because of the additional costs involved with having a burial funeral.

-On top of funeral director fees, third-party fees and optional extras, there's:
+On top of funeral director fees, minister or celebrant fees and optional extras, there's:

 Burial plots vary in price across the UK from a few hundred pounds to tens of thousands of pounds.

-The average cost of a burial is £5,033, however, the overall cost will depend on where the burial is taking place, the type of funeral services included and which optional extras are chosen.
+The average cost of a burial is £4,794.
+However, the overall cost will depend on where the burial is taking place, the type of funeral services included, and which optional extras are chosen.